Flood Wet Carpet Drying FAQs

 Q. What should I do when I first notice water damage?

 Following a water-related incident, quickly switch off circuit breakers that distribute power to flooded areas.
 Remember that safety comes first.
-If you think it is unsafe or even if you are not sure, call us 1st ont 376 7007 or 021 287 5454 hours a day, 7 days a week.
-2nd Call your insurance company to inform them of the damage.
+If you think it is unsafe or even if you are not sure, call us first.
+24 hours a day, 7 days a week.
+Secondly, call your insurance company to inform them of the damage.
 This drying wet carpet FAQs guide should help.
 If not or you are unsure, immediately make arrangements to stay elsewhere.

 Q. How long will it take my property for proper structure and carpet drying?

-The drying process depends on several factors including location, duration and source of water, the types of building materials, the weather conditions and how quickly emergency services begin.
-Time table depends on many scenarios such as carpet, underlay, sub floor, skirting boards, walls and structure.
-We use moisture meters to find and monitor the moisture in walls etc to ensure satisfactory drying.
+The drying process depends on several factors including location, duration, and source of water; the types of building materials, the weather conditions and how quickly emergency services begin.
+Timetable depends on many scenarios such as carpet, underlay, subfloor, skirting boards, walls, and structure.
+We use moisture meters to find and monitor the moisture in the walls etc to ensure satisfactory drying.
 Auckland Steam n Dry has a minimum of 3-day hire which includes installation.
-The general rule of time table is:
+The general rule of timetable is:

 3 days – Carpet only